UKCloud/documentation/articles/azure/azs-how-list-vm-extensions.md

 ---
-title: How to list VM extensions in Azure Stack using PowerShell
+title: How to list VM extensions in Azure Stack using PowerShell | UKCloud Ltd
 description: Learn how to list VM extensions in Azure Stack with PowerShell
 services: azure-stack
 author: Paul Brown